D-Whipp/list-app-jQuery/README.md

 ## Description

-A todo app build with HTML, CSS, and jQuery.
+A shopping list app build with HTML, CSS, and jQuery.

 ## Table of Contents